LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.1/index.en.md

 1. **Clearer Trends:** By plotting the hourly averaged data, the overall trends in air quality become more apparent.
 This is because averaging the data over each hour smooths out the minute-to-minute variations, highlighting broader patterns that might be occurring throughout the day.

-2. **Persistent Fluctuations:** Despite this averaging, you might still observe significant fluctuations in the data.
+2. **Persistent Fluctuations:** Despite this averaging, we might still observe significant fluctuations in the data.
 This indicates that even on an hourly scale, air quality can vary considerably.
 These fluctuations could be due to a variety of environmental factors, such as changes in traffic patterns, industrial activities, or natural phenomena affecting air quality.

 3. **Visualizing the Data:** In a line chart representing this resampled data, each point on the line now represents the average air quality for an hour.
 This visualization helps in identifying hours with particularly high or low air quality levels, which can be crucial for understanding air pollution trends and their potential impacts.